 In terms of the specifics, you can link your automated bot up to heaps of popular cryptocurrency exchanges.
 This includes the likes of Binance, Coinbase Pro, Bitfinex, Poloniex, Bittrex, and KuCoin.

 There are four packages to choose from at Cryptohopper.
 This ranges from a basic and restrictive free plan, to a plan that permits up to 500 positions at any given time across 75 different cryptocurrencies.

 HaasOnline is another option on the table if you are interested in automated Bitcoin bots.
 The platform requires you to download software onto your desktop device.
 You can then choose from a variety of bots – each of which will have its own strategy and risk profile.

 Much like Cryptohopper, HaasOnline can be connected to heaps of leading exchanges.
 If you’re an advanced user with experience in coding, HaasOnline bots can be fully adapted to your own trading style.

 In terms of pricing, HaasOnline offers three packages.
 The cheapest will cost you 0.031 BTC per year – and this includes 10 active bots alongside heaps of other features.
 The most costly plan will set you back 0.088 BTC per year, and this offers unlimited bots, indicators, and the developer license itself.

 If you want to gain exposure to the Bitcoin arena but have no interest in trading or complex financial instruments – then you might want to consider lending.

-This is a whole new industry of its own – as it allows users from all of the world to lend out their cryptocurrency holdings and in return – will receive interest.
+This is a whole new industry of its own – as it allows users from all over the world to lend out their cryptocurrency holdings and in return – will receive interest.
 At the other end of the spectrum, you can also borrow funds by putting up cryptocurrency as collateral.

 Both of these mechanisms actually give you the opportunity to make a profit, which I explain in more detail below.